dasmo90/texting/README.md

 To start the server run:

-`java -jar texting-server/target/texting-server-1.0-SNAPSHOT.jar`
+`mvn spring-boot:run`

 Now, the server is available on <a href="http://localhost:8080">http://localhost:8080</a>.

 ## Starting the client

-To start the client just
+To start the client run:

+`mvn clean package -Pdev-server`

+Now, the client is available on <a href="http://localhost:8088">http://localhost:8088</a>.